Skip to main content

 • Plate boundaries

-• Earthquakes – including case study
+• Tsunami case study

 • Volcanoes formation and types

-• Volcano case study – Iceland
+• Volcano case study – La Palma (GIS skills)

 Unit 2 – Ecosystems of South America